GED Online Proctored Exam vs In A Testing Center

 If the proctor or the software notices simply too many signs or red flags, your exam will be suspended, and your testing session will be canceled.

-Is Online Testing Getting More Popular than at Test Centers?
+Is the GED Online Online Proctored Exam More Popular than at a Test Center?

 Well, though online proctored test delivery has become a convenient and accessible method of testing and is available in most states that use the GED test, there are still huge numbers of students who still have to get used to this way of taking exams.

-For taking exams in an online proctored format, the availability of broadband Internet is key, and inadequate bandwidth and unstable Internet connections are significant hurdles that prevent many students from taking tests online.
+For taking the GED online proctored exam, the availability of broadband Internet is key, and inadequate bandwidth and unstable Internet connections are significant hurdles that prevent many students from taking tests online.

 Additionally, test-takers are required to meet specific and strict online testing requirements when it comes to their computer systems, webcams, microphones, testing protocols, and their testing room environment.
 Not all students who are looking to take tests in an online proctored format may be in the position to meet these strict requirements.